-Under the Drug and Cosmetics Act, the regulation of manufacture, sale and distribution of drugs is primarily the concern of the State authorities while the Central Authorities are responsible for approval of New Drugs, Clinical Trials in the country, laying down the standards for drugs, control over the quality of imported drugs, coordination of the activities of State Drug Control Organisations and providing expert advice with a view to bring about the uniformity in the enforcement of the Drugs and Cosmetics Act.
+Under the Drug and Cosmetics Act, the regulation of manufacture, sale and distribution of drugs is primarily the concern of the State authorities while the Central Authorities are responsible for approval of New Drugs, Clinical Trials in the country, laying down the standards for drugs, control over the quality of imported drugs, coordination of the activities of State Drug Control Organizations and providing expert advice with a view to bring about the uniformity in the enforcement of the Drugs and Cosmetics Act.

-A manufacturer holding valid license copy as per the Form-25 and Form-28 can obtain No Objection Certificate from Zonal/Sub Zonal offices of Central Drugs Standard Control Organisation (CDSCO) for export purpose only for approved / unapproved new drug / banned drug in India.
+A manufacturer holding valid license copy as per the Form-25 and Form-28 can obtain No Objection Certificate from Zonal/Sub Zonal offices of Central Drugs Standard Control Organization (CDSCO) for export purpose only for approved / unapproved new drug / banned drug in India.

 The guidelines are issued by Ministry of Health and Family Welfare for Export purpose and Rule 94 of the Drugs and Cosmetic Act, 1940.

 The application for Export NOC is filled as per checklist issued by the CDSCO.